PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-8. James Bond.
-I will be writing a script that sets diffent permissions to differen users, maybe.
+9. John Doe.
+I will write a script that sets the mode of a file to the requirements of the question.